 Even if we are able to maintain or increase market share for a particular product, its financial performance could decline because the product is in a maturing industry or market segment or contains technology that is becoming obsolete.
 Financial performance could decline due to increased competition from other types of products.
-For example, growing demand for an increasing array of mobile computing devices has reduced demand for some of our existing hardware products.
 In addition, refill and remanufactured alternatives for some of our LaserJet toner and inkjet cartridges compete with our printing supplies business.